Azure/aksArc/preview/node-pools-bugbash/node-pools-bug-bash-hardware.md

 az arcappliance show --resource-group <azure resource group> --name <name of appliance/resource bridge> --query "status" -o tsv
 ```

-## Step 3: Installing the AKS on Azure Stack HCI extension on the Arc Appliance [Infra admin role]
+## Step 3: Installing the AKS on Azure Stack HCI extension on the Arc Appliance

 To install the extension, run the following command: